 Philly Cheese Steak Burger

-As much as I loved the Crazy Burger I really wish I’d called for the Philly, which I had to wrestle away from an enraged Derrick The Intern.
-It too was exceptionally large and is basically just giant chunks of what I’m legally required to call ‘buffalo’.
+As much as we loved the Crazy Burger, we really wish we’d called for the Philly, which we had to wrestle away from an enraged Derrick The Intern.
+It too was exceptionally large and is basically just giant chunks of what we’re legally required to call ‘buffalo’.

 3) Goan Sausage

 The Goan Sausage at Hungry Duck is sourced specially from the great state of Goa, it’s pretty spicy (even for a Goan sausage), so don’t try having it without some form of bread.
-It was probably one of my favourite items on the menu because it reminded me of home.
-I’m not really from Goa, I just eat a lot of a sausage.
+It was probably one of our favourite items on the menu because it reminded us of home.

-TBR Insight: Hungry Duck has some excellent food and as much as I loved the service I’d recommend you get a take away, the seating just isn’t up to the task if you’re with more than one other person.
+TBR Insight: Hungry Duck has some excellent food and as much as we loved the service, we’d recommend you get a take away; the seating just isn’t up to the task if you’re with more than one other person.